ssbsukirat/medicine/Gastroenterology/Pancreatic/Acute Pancreatitis.md

 	- History , medication , labs (LFT, TGs, calcium ), USG for gallbladder
 	- Gallstone Pancreatitis
 		- if ascending cholangitis (Rising WBCs, LFTs) do ERCP in 24-48h
+		- Higher risks of recurrent
+		- perform cholecystectomy in same admission if mild acute
+		- if not surgical candidate, do endoscopic biliary sphincterotomy
+	- Hypertriglyceridemia
+		-